Maternal Child Health

 Mama2Mama (M2M) Support Group

-Lawrence General Hospital offers a mother’s postpartum support group, Mama2Mama, every Wednesday.
+Lawrence General Hospital offers a mother’s postpartum support group, Mama2Mama, every Wednesday between 10:30 am - 12:30 pm.
 This is a free group that meets weekly and requires no registration.
 The mothers in the group guide the discussion and we talk about a variety of topics from breastfeeding and formula feeding to developmental milestones.
 You may weigh your baby during the group and have questions answered on newborn feeding patterns, pumping, parenting and returning to work.
 We support you with breastfeeding challenges and are staffed by an International Board Certified Lactation Consultant.
 As a group we support you through mothering challenges and are open to pregnant women, postpartum mothers, and the female support people in their life.
 Many mothers come to the main entrance where valet parking is available.
 You may also park in our visitor parking lot at the bottom of the hill.
 For more information, please contact our lactation consultant at 978-683-4000 ext 2370.
+(Please note: This group in canceled in the event of inclement weather when Lawrence Public Schools announce cancellations.)

 Lawrence General hospital offers inpatient and outpatient breastfeeding support from an International Board Certified Lactation Consultant.
 If you are experiencing breastfeeding challenges, we offer a bilingual care line 7 days per week for phone support.
 If needed, an appointment can be provided for an outpatient lactation consultation in the Birthing Center.
 During this appointment, our lactation consultant will provide an assessment and plan for breastfeeding challenges.
 Please call (978) 683-4000 x 2370.